How to Combat Seasonal Allergies in Dogs

 - Be Polite to Your Dog -- It Benefits Both of You

 About the author: With 7 years of small animal practice, Dr. Eloise Bright came to Love That Pet as animal lover and advocate for all animals from baby birds to stray kittens.
 With two sons in tow and hubby, Eloise mainly practices in Sydney, Australia.
-Chat with her and the dog, Duster, and cat, Jimmy, on Google+.
+She has a dog, Duster, and a cat, Jimmy.